 Coronavirus Small and Medium Enterprises (SME) Guarantee Scheme

-The Coronavirus Small and Medium Enterprises (SME) Guarantee Scheme will enhance lenders’ willingness and ability to provide credit, supporting many otherwise viable SMEs, including NFPs, to access vital additional funding to get through the impact of Coronavirus.
+The Coronavirus Small and Medium Enterprises (SME) Guarantee Scheme is enhancing lenders’ ability to provide credit, thereby allowing many otherwise viable SMEs, including NFPs, to access cheaper funding to get through the impact of Coronavirus.

-The Scheme will support up to $40 billion of lending to SMEs, including NFPs.
-Under the Scheme, the Government will guarantee 50 per cent of new loans issued by participating lenders to SMEs.
+The Scheme is supporting up to $40 billion of lending to SMEs, including NFPs.
+Under the Scheme, the Government is guaranteeing 50 per cent of new loans issued by participating lenders to SMEs.

-To enable continued support for SMEs (including NFPs) in recovery, and for those facing the ongoing impact of the pandemic, the Government will extend the Scheme to be available to loans written until 30 June 2021.
-As part of this extension, the Government will make targeted amendments to the Scheme’s parameters to increase flexibility and ensure that the loans available will suit the evolving needs of businesses, including NFPs.
+To enable continued support for SMEs (including NFPs) in recovery, and for those facing the ongoing impact of the pandemic, the Government has extended the Scheme to be available to loans written until 30 June 2021.
+As part of this extension, the Government has made targeted amendments to the Scheme’s parameters to increase flexibility and meet the evolving needs of businesses, including NFPs.
 More information is available on the SME Guarantee Scheme page.